matthewmueller/rfcs/text/0001-datamodel-2.md

 // Comments directly above a model are attached to the model model Category {
-  id     int                @primary
+  id     Int                @primary
-  name   string
+  name   String
   posts  CategoriesPosts[]
 }